vektorious/cm-curriculum/_articles/06-licenses-and-standards/how-licenses-work.md

 Some licenses mandate that all derivatives and derivatives of derivatives must be shared under the same original license, generating what is called a "viral effect", where one original project can be the starting point of many derivative projects that in turn also require derivative work to be re-shared openly.
 These licenses are sometimes bundled under a "copyleft" classification.
 Examples here include Creative Commons Attribution Share Alike 4.0, GNU GPL 3.0, CERN Open Hardware Licence Version 2 - Strongly Reciprocal licenses.

-Licenses that do not specify how derivative work should be reshared are by exclusion, classified as "non-copyleft" licenses.
+Licenses that do not specify how derivative work should be reshared are, by exclusion, classified as "non-copyleft" licenses.
 In practical terms, this means that any derivative work from a certain project can be made private, which is completely fine from the point of view of the licenses, but it could lead to a missed opportunity in a community, where derivative and interesting work would not be available to all.
 Examples here include Creative Commons Attribution 4.0, MIT and CERN Open Hardware Licence Version 2 - Permissive licenses